quellen-sol/ArchipelaPal/README.md

 2. Place the `archipelapal.apworld` file in `/path/to/Archipelago/custom_worlds` (`C:\ProgramData\Archipelago` on Windows).

+3. Extract the zip file to any directory you like.

 ## Joining a MultiWorld

 1. Edit your yaml file to your liking, then submit it to the host, along with the `.apworld` file if required.
 You can grab the `EXAMPLE.yaml` file from the releases page for a template.